maheshsabnis/blazejan2021/readme.md

                 - DeptName and Designation
                     - Return all Employees of specifc Department having specific Designation
          - Wriate a method to Return All Employees Having Max Salary Per Department

+Day 5:

+Create a HTML Page that will use XMLHttprequest object for performing AJAX Calls GET /POST/ PUT /DELETE

+Peroform following operations on the Product object having following Key

+ProductRowId, ProductId, ProductName, Description, Manufacturer, BasePrice

+CReate a Proxy object that will Proxy for Product Object for making sure that, the ProductId should be passed as string, BasePrice as Number, the ProductName has length less than 30